 GeneCards Summary for MTERF1 Gene

 MTERF1 (Mitochondrial Transcription Termination Factor 1) is a Protein Coding gene.
 Diseases associated with MTERF1 include Mitochondrial Myopathy, Encephalopathy, Lactic Acidosis, And Stroke-Like Episodes.
-Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include poly(A) RNA binding and double-stranded DNA binding.
+Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial Gene Expression.
+Gene Ontology (GO) annotations related to this gene include double-stranded DNA binding.
 An important paralog of this gene is MTERF2.

 UniProtKB/Swiss-Prot for MTERF1 Gene